enasequence/covid-workflow-manager/samples-logs-back-end/cronjob/README.md

 These data are made available to a web server (samples-logs-back-end) which publishes them as REST endpoints

+## Requirements

+Depends on the metadata-inputdata microservice.

+## Testing

 Tests can be run with:
 ```sh
 pytest sync_test.py -v
 ```